shayanizer8/Telesight-agent/README.md

 ## Assumptions & Limitations

 - All churn data is mock-generated.
-No real Telenor customer data is used.
+No real customer data is used.
 - CRM failure in Action 3 is deliberately injected for demonstration purposes.
 - SMS campaign is simulated via MongoDB writes — no real SMS gateway is connected.
 - Manager notification is simulated — no real email or Slack integration.